Suman196pokhrel/NEPSE_DataSet_Extractor/README.md

 The resulting-dataset/ Extracted Dataset  would be a loot easy to work with while data-Visualization tasks or as an ML dataset.

+NOTE:
+=> Applicaiton still consists of small bugs that need to be cleaned => Do not leave the MainPath and ToSave textField Empty and press Extract Button, it would simply crah,

 Images of Working Application:

 MainWindow :